How Many Airports Are In Istanbul?

 Named after Sabiha Gökçen, the first female fighter pilot in the world, this airport is one of the two international airports in Istanbul.

-Originally, the Sabiha Gökçen Airport was designed to hold 3 million international passengers and 0.5 domestic passengers per year.
 However, it didn’t take long for the numbers to exceed that, and the government responded by upgrading the international terminal to hold 25 million passengers.

-As of 2019, the annual passenger going through Sabiha Gökçen Airport has already way surpassed that with over 35 million passengers.
+As of 2022, the annual passenger going through Sabiha Gökçen Airport has already way surpassed that with over 30 million passengers.

 SAW-Airport-Turkey